ppw0/minhash/README.md

     - https://stackoverflow.com/questions/40922526/memory-usage-steadily-growing-for-multiprocessing-pool-imap-unordered
     - https://stackoverflow.com/questions/9862091/iteration-over-pool-imap-unordered
 - pypy3 is significantly faster than python3, but it cannot be used with Numba.
-- minimize your inputs before passing them off to a function. (example: the near-exponential memory bubble made by the networkx `connected_components` function for huge inputs, e.g. a full list of matching pairs instead of a preliminary sorted set)
+- minimize your inputs before passing them off to a function. (example: grouping results uses `connected_components` from networkx which has near-exponential space complexity)
 - when in doubt, vectorize.

 # some measurements.